Lizzie Ball

 BIOGRAPHY

-Lizzie was recognised as one of the UK’s most inspirational females in a list of 50 outstanding UK women making an impact, in a feature run by the UK national newspaper The Daily Mail.
-Lizzie is the recipient of many other awards including an Honorary Masters MA degree from The University of Derby in 2018 in recognition of her innovative, creative approach to classical music, as well as support from major UK funding bodies Arts Council England, PRS Foundation/Spotify fund, and most recently The Royal Philharmonic Society’s Enterprise Award, for ‘Set your Stage’.
+Lizzie is the recipient of many awards including an Honorary Masters MA degree from The University of Derby in 2018, as well as support from major UK funding bodies Arts Council England, PRS Foundation/Spotify fund, and a Royal Philharmonic Society Enterprise Award, for ‘Set your Stage’.
+Lizzie was recognised as one of the UK’s most inspirational females in a feature run by the UK national newspaper The Daily Mail and is currently an Associate Artist for Lichfield Festival.

 Collaborations